Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Special equipment may help you have a safer and easier recovery.
 If pre-op training is offered, try using the devices before surgery.
 Some of the most helpful equipment is listed below.

 An elevated toilet seat

 Handrails and grab bars to help you steady yourself, especially when getting in and out of the tub

 A grasping device to pull on socks and shoes

-During major surgery, a significant amount of blood loss can occur.
+During major surgery, a significant amount of blood loss can happen.
 This can cause the body’s red blood cell level to drop below a healthy range.
 Blood management can help prepare your body for surgery and recovery.
-There are three main ways to manage blood loss.
+There are three main ways to manage blood loss: